The Woodlands Opossums Trapper Experts

 The most common opossum in Houston and the rest of the United States is the Virginia opossum (Didelphis virginiana), the only marsupial found north of Mexico.
 They range from southern Canada to Central America and grow to about the size of a house cat with a grayish brown coat and a white face.
 The Virginia opossum (Didelphis virginiana) has been observed throughout Texas, save for a few counties west of the Pecos River in the Trans-Pecos ecoregion (Hudspeth, Culberson, and Reeves counties).
 The Virginia opossum first migrated from South America to North America more than 2.5 million years ago.

-A contractor can answer an inquiry regarding the cost to remove a possum based on several factors.
+We can answer an inquiry regarding the cost to get rid of a possum based on several factors.
 The first is how many critters there are on a property.
 Second, where the possums are makes a difference, as well.
 It’s much easier to remove them from the outdoors than it is indoors.
 Finally, the amount of money spent on supplies and materials to remove the possums also differs.
 It’s something you’ll want to consider when looking at the price quote that was sent to you by the professional.
 The national average cost ranges from $200 to $400, with most homeowners paying about $250 to remove a possum family from a chimney.
 If you have opossums in your attic, the total cost will probably run between $250 – $500 to remove all the opossums and seal the entry holes shut.
 This cost will vary a great deal, depending on how many repairs are needed, how many opossums are in the attic, if you need cleanup, etc.